bgeneto/siesta-gcc-openmpi-suse/README.md

 ## 1. Install prerequisite software

-*Note: We assume you are running the commands below as `root` or doing something like `sudo su`.*
+*Note: We assume you are running all the commands below as an ordinary (non-root) user, so we use `sudo` only when required.

 ```
-zypper install gcc-c++ gcc-fortran openmpi openmpi-devel
+sudo zypper install gcc-c++ gcc-fortran openmpi openmpi-devel
 ```

 Unfortunetely, for SUSE, the openmpi installation does not work out of the box, you need to set PATH and LD_LIBRARY_PATH env vars.
-We recommend you add these lines to a file in your profile.d directory, say `/etc/profile.d/openmpi.sh` so that variables are set correctly for all sessions.
+We recommend you add these lines to a file in your profile.d directory, say `/etc/profile.d/openmpi.sh` so that variables are set correctly for all sessions (see [Section 6](https://github.com/bgeneto/siesta4.1-gnu-openmpi-suse/blob/master/README.md#5-test-siesta)).

 ```
 openmpipath=/usr/lib64/mpi/gcc/openmpi